Think Outside the Policy: In-Context Steered Policy Optimization: Ethics Statement

 \section{Ethics Statement}

-\paragraph{Use of AI Assistants} We certify that any use of AI tools, including ChatGPT, was strictly limited to linguistic refinement such as improving grammar, clarity, and style.
+\paragraph{Use of AI Assistants.} We have employed ChatGPT as a writing assistant, primarily for polishing the text after the initial composition.
+We certify that any use of AI tools, including ChatGPT, was strictly limited to linguistic refinement such as improving grammar, clarity, and style.
 All substantive ideas, analyses, and arguments presented in this work originate from the authors or from properly cited prior research.

+\paragraph{Computational Budget.} All our experiments are conducted on a machine with CentOS 8, 384 AMD$^\circledR$ EPYC\texttrademark{} 9K84 96-Core Processor CPUs and 2.2TiB memory.
+We use 8$\times$ NVIDIA H20 GPUs for all the experiments.
+The training of ICPO/ICPO$\dagger$ takes around 3 and 7 days for the 1.5B and 8B models, respectively.

+\paragraph{Reproducibility.} Our work is reproducible because we have provided our source code and implementation details.

+\paragraph{Potential Risks.} To the best of our knowledge, there are no potential risks concerning our work.